medialab/giec_base/README.md

 This will install datamapper and its mysql adapter.

 ##Importing the database
 From there, I will assume that you have with you the csv feed of the database (to put under feed/).
-Adapt the file config/database.example.yml with your db information and rename it to config/database.yml.
+Adapt the file `config/database.example.yml` with your db information and rename it to `config/database.yml`.

 Then run the following command an wait (it usually takes 5-6 min).
 ```sh
 ./import
 ```

+##MySQL or SQLite3
+If you want to target either MySQL or SQLite3, you can fiddle the code present in `model/connection.rb`.

 ##Database Model
-The datamapper model can be found under model/model.rb.
+The datamapper model can be found under `model/model.rb`.
 You can use it to run complex queries on the database.

-##Dependencies

-	Ruby 2.0
-	Rubygems
-	bundler
-	datamapper
-	datamapper mysql adapter